plugins {

 -

-running Gradle with a GraalVM SDK doesn’t necessarily imply that Gradle will use the same SDK to build native images
+running Gradle with a GraalVM SDK doesn’t necessarily imply that Gradle will use the same SDK to build native executables

 -

-Gradle will try to locate a compatible GraalVM toolchain to build images.
+Gradle will try to locate a compatible GraalVM toolchain to build executables.
 You can tweak what GraalVM version to use by following the official documentation.

 Important